ping/odmpy/README.md

 # odmpy

 A simple console manager for OverDrive audiobook loans.
+A python port of [overdrive](https://github.com/chbrown/overdrive).

 ## Features